 Dad: “That’s nice.
 Can you get your brother for me?
 We need to go out to the driveway to wash the car.”

-Conversations like these with my co-worker Tim have illuminated for me the problems with stormwater training.
+Conversations like these with Tim have illuminated for me the problems with stormwater training.
 It is not being done correctly and thoroughly in most MS4’s.
-Those MS4’s that are doing training are spending to much money and time.
-Thorough and cost effective training is feasible, but it will take real change in MS4’s, and change has growing pains.
+Those MS4’s that are doing the necessary training are spending too much money and time.
+Thorough and cost-effective training is feasible, but it will take real change in MS4’s, and change has growing pains.